 During the instruction phase, subjects had to complete an occluded-silence practice trial in addition to the two practice trials specified in Experiment 2.
-Each subject completed 18 experimental trials (3 conditions \times 3 durations \times 2) presented in random order.
+Each subject completed 18 experimental trials (3 conditions x 3 durations x 2) presented in random order.

-Analyses and results.
-In all, 14 subjects and 8 additional trials were excluded via our preregistered exclusion criteria, which were identical to the exclusion criteria of Experiment 2.
+14 subjects and 8 additional trials were excluded via our pre-registered exclusion criteria, which were identical to the exclusion criteria of Experiment 2.

-As in Experiment 2, mean reproduced duration was longer for one-silence trials than for two-silences trials [t(81) = 4.12, P < 0.001], once again replicating the one-silence-is-more illusion.
-Crucially, and consistent with our hypothesis, mean reproduced duration was also longer for occluded-silence trials than two-silences trials, [t(85) = 2.92, P < 0.005].
-This shows that the one-silence-is-more illusion occurs even when both sequences contain equally loud intervening noises.[§]
+As in Experiment 2, mean reproduced duration was longer for one-silence trials than for twosilences trials (t(81)=4.12, p<.001), once again replicating the one-silence-is-more illusion.
+Crucially, and consistent with our hypothesis, mean reproduced duration was also longer for occluded-silence trials than two-silences trials, (t(85)=2.92, p<.005).
+This shows that the onesilence-is-more illusion occurs even when both sequences contain equally loud intervening noises.4

+Experiment 4: Silence-based warping

-Experiment 4: Silence-Based Warping.
-In this experiment, we introduce a second silence illusion-silence-based warping.
-Our silence-based warping paradigm was inspired by object-based warping, a visual illusion in which a pair of dots within an object (e.g., a rectangle) is perceived as farther apart than an equidistant pair of dots in empty space (31).
+In this experiment, we introduce a second new silence illusion - silence-based warping.
+Our silence-based warping paradigm was inspired by object-based warping, a visual illusion in which a pair of dots within an object (e.g., a rectangle) is perceived as farther apart than an equidistant pair of dots in empty space (30).
 Here, we demonstrate an event-based analog of object-based warping, in which a pair of tones within a silence event is perceived as further apart in time than a pair of tones not within any auditory event.
-The preregistration for this experiment is available at https://aspredicted.org/VB9_VV1.
-Stimuli and procedure.
-During the instruction phase, subjects listened to a pair of reference tones played successively and were asked to memorize the duration between the tones; we refer to this duration as the reference duration (all tones used in this experiment were 493.88 Hz and lasted 200 ms).
+The pre-registration for this experiment is available at https://aspredicted.org/VB9_VV1.

+During the instruction phase, subjects listened to a pair of reference tones played successively and were asked to memorize the duration between the tones; we refer to this duration as the reference duration (all tones used in this experiment were 493.88Hz and lasted 200ms).
 Subjects had to play the reference tones at least three times during the instruction phase to memorize it.
-The reference duration was chosen randomly for each subject from three options (1 s, 1.5 s, and 2 s) and was constant within each experiment.
+The reference duration was chosen randomly for each subject from three options (1s, 1.5s, 2s) and was constant within each experiment.

-The experiment consisted of eight blocks.
+The experiment consisted of 8 blocks.
 Before the start of each block, subjects had to play the reference tones three more times to remind themselves of the reference duration.
 There were two block types, corresponding to the two experimental conditions: embedded silence blocks and pure silence blocks.

 In embedded silence blocks, subjects were immersed in the ambient noise of a restaurant (the same restaurant track as in Experiment 1).
 The ambient noise played for the whole block, except during the silences.
-Each trial began with 4 s of immersion time, before the ambient noise cutoff.
+Each trial began with 4s of immersion time, before the ambient noise cut off.
 After a silent buffer interval (see below for the possible durations of this interval), two test tones were played successively.
 We refer to the duration between test tones as the test duration.
-After another identical buffer interval, the ambient noise resumed, followed 1.5 s later by a prompt appearing on-screen asking the subject to press the "L" key if the test duration was longer than the reference duration, or press the "S" key if the test duration was shorter than the reference duration.
+After another identical buffer interval, the ambient noise resumed, followed 1.5s later by a prompt appearing on-screen asking the subject to press the "L" key if the test duration was longer than the reference duration, or press the "S" key if the test duration was shorter than the reference duration.
 The next trial began once the subject responded.